Photo Credit: saudiaramco.com

 King Abdul Aziz signed a concession with Major Frank to allow him to search for oil in the Eastern part of the country.
 A Swiss geologist was brought in, who stated that the ordeal of searching for oil in Arabia would be “a pure gamble”.
 This caused many banks and oil companies to back away from investing in Arabian oil ventures.

-King Abdul Aziz sent an American mining engineer, Karl Twitchell, to examine the potential of oil discovery in Eastern Arabia.
+King Abdul Aziz sent an American mining engineer, Karl Twitchell, to examine the potential of the discovery of oil in Saudi Arabia.
 Twitchell found a few encouraging signs of oil, but advised that King Abdul Aziz await the outcome of the oil drilling in Bahrain Well No.1 before inviting foreign bids for oil exploration.

 The Bahrain Petroleum Company struck oil in Bahrain and this brought in a renewed interest in the hunt for oil in Arabia.